-Primary biliary cholangitis (PBC), which has until recently been referred to as primary biliary cirrhosis,1 is a rare, chronic, progressive autoimmune liver disease that mainly affects middle-aged women.2 The prevalence varies between different countries and regions;3 in the US, up to 130,000 individuals are estimated to have PBC.4 Diagnosis is increasingly occurring in up to 60% of asymptomatic patients,5 triggered through an investigation of increased levels of alkaline phosphatase (ALP) on routine blood tests.
+Primary biliary cholangitis (PBC), which has until recently been referred to as primary biliary cirrhosis, 1 is a rare, chronic, progressive autoimmune liver disease that mainly affects middle-aged women.
+3 The prevalence varies between different countries and regions; 20 in the US, up to 130,000 individuals are estimated to have PBC.
+2 Diagnosis is increasingly occurring in up to 60% of asymptomatic patients, 4 triggered through an investigation of increased levels of alkaline phosphatase (ALP) on routine blood tests.
 The presence of antimitochondrial antibodies (AMAs) confirms the diagnosis.
-AMAs are highly sensitive and specific, being present in 95% of patients and with specificity close to 100% when tested with recombinant antigens.6 A liver biopsy can be used to further substantiate the diagnosis if needed, but is typically not required.
+AMAs are highly sensitive and specific, being present in 95% of patients and with specificity close to 100% when tested with recombinant antigens.
+5 A liver biopsy can be used to further substantiate the diagnosis if needed, but is typically not required.

-The disease process starts with autoimmune damage to small intrahepatic bile ducts, resulting in chronic cholestasis, portal inflammation, and fibrosis that can lead to cirrhosis and, ultimately, liver failure.6 On a biochemical level, the disease can be divided into early stage disease with an elevated alkaline phosphatase (ALP) and normal total bilirubin (TB), moderately advanced disease with either low albumin or high TB, and advanced disease with both low albumin and high TB.7 Figure 1 represents the natural history of PBC over time.
+The disease process starts with autoimmune damage to small intrahepatic bile ducts, resulting in chronic cholestasis, portal inflammation, and fibrosis that can lead to cirrhosis and, ultimately, liver failure.
+On a biochemical level, the disease can be divided into early stage disease with an elevated alkaline phosphatase (ALP) and normal total bilirubin (TB), moderately advanced disease with either low albumin or high TB, and advanced disease with both low albumin and high TB.
+Figure 1 represents the natural history of PBC over time.

 Figure 1.
-Natural History of PBC6
+Natural History of PBC5

-Fatigue and pruritus are the most common symptoms of PBC, and both can be debilitating in some patients, especially fatigue.8 Among patients who are diagnosed once symptomatic, median survival has been estimated to range from 6-10 years without liver transplant.8 In contrast, in a cohort of 29 patients who were asymptomatic at diagnosis, none developed cirrhosis during a median follow-up of 17.8 years.9 An elevation in the levels of ALP and TB are predictive of average time to liver transplantation.10 Hepatocellular carcinoma (HCC) is an infrequent yet critical consequence of PBC, especially in male patients and those who do not respond adequately to standard treatment.11 Osteoporosis occurs in up to one-third of patients with PBC, but is usually asymptomatic and does not present an increased risk for fractures.^{5,12}
+Fatigue and pruritus are the most common symptoms of PBC, and both can be debilitating in some patients, especially fatigue.6 Among patients who are diagnosed once symptomatic, median survival has been estimated to range from 6-10 years without liver transplant.6 In contrast, in a cohort of 29 patients who were asymptomatic at diagnosis, none developed cirrhosis during a median follow-up of 17.8 years.7 An elevation in the levels of ALP and TB are predictive of average time to liver transplantation.22 Hepatocellular carcinoma (HCC) is an infrequent yet critical consequence of PBC, especially in male patients and those who do not respond adequately to standard treatment.8 Osteoporosis occurs in up to one-third of patients with PBC, but is usually asymptomatic and does not present an increased risk for fractures.^{4,23}

-Obeticholic acid (OCA) is a novel bile acid analogue that has shown positive effects on biochemical markers of liver function in two Phase II trials (NCT00550862 and NCT00570765) and in the one-year double-blind (DB) POISE Phase III trial that measured the impact of OCA on levels of ALP and TB (NCT02308111).
+Obeticholic acid (OCA) (OcalivaTM, Intercept Pharmaceuticals, Inc.) is a novel bile acid analogue that has shown positive effects on biochemical markers of liver function in two Phase II trials (NCT00550862 and NCT00570765) and in the one-year double-blind (DB) POISE Phase III trial that measured the impact of OCA on levels of ALP and TB (NCT02308111).
 OCA has received orphan drug designation in both the United States (US) and Europe for the treatment of PBC, and a priority review has been granted by the Food and Drug Administration (FDA).
-At a meeting of the FDA Gastrointestinal Drugs Advisory Committee Meeting on April, 7th, 2016, the committee unanimously agreed (17 to 0) that based on its effect on ALP, there is substantial evidence to support accelerated approval of OCA for the treatment of PBC in combination with ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA, or as monotherapy in adults unable to tolerate UDCA.13 The expected date for the FDA to take action under the Prescription Drug User Fee Act is May 29th, 2016.
+At a meeting of the FDA Gastrointestinal Drugs Advisory Committee Meeting on April, 7th, 2016, the committee unanimously agreed (17 to 0) that based on its effect on ALP, there is substantial evidence to support accelerated approval of OCA for the treatment of PBC in combination with ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA, or as monotherapy in adults unable to tolerate UDCA,24 and was approved under the Prescription Drug User Fee Act (PDUFA) on May 27,